 The decision to sell, disband or wind down a business creates myriad issues such as the disposition of business assets, creditor claims and obligations of the stakeholders.
 The business transaction attorneys of McBrayer have extensive experience with asset sales, business dissolution and ownership disputes.

 We represent proprietors, partners and shareholders in all facets of business sale transactions, including buyouts.
 We also represent investors or larger companies in acquiring assets or shares of dissolving companies.
-With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations office in Frankfort, we serve clients throughout Kentucky and surrounding states.
+With law offices in Lexington and Louisville, and a government relations office in Frankfort, we serve clients throughout Kentucky and surrounding states.

 Business Transaction Attorneys for Reorganization and Dissolution

 The sale of assets may simply be a business decision, or it may stem from a "business divorce."
 Either way, there are legal, financial, tax and regulatory ramifications.
 Our business law attorneys provide perspective and comprehensive counsel to all parties regarding:

 - Dissolving a partnership, limited liability company (LLC) or corporation

 - Asset sales or stock sales

 Knowledgeable Counsel for Business Asset Transactions

 We have the experience to protect sellers and buyers in sales of tangible business assets such as inventory, equipment, buildings and real property.
 We can also structure deals for intangible assets such as accounts receivable, intellectual property rights and stock shares.
 Buying or dissolving a business commonly involves any combination of the above, and may involve assumption of liabilities as well.